dggrunzweig/PortfolioSite/README.md

 Currently hosted live via [GitHub Pages](https://dggrunzweig.github.io/PortfolioSite/).

 A collection of front end design artifacts intended to represent my skillset and design taste.
 All components were built using ReactJS and vanilla Typescript and CSS.
-No external libraries or React packages were used (feel free to check [package.json](package.json)).
+All projects were built without the assistance of external libraries or components, with the exception of the date picker used in the quote table.

 Mobile and Desktop Friendly.